Summary of significant accounting policies

 Lease premium assets represent the value of an acquired lease where the contractual rental payments are above the market rate.
 We amortize the lease premium assets on a straight-line basis over the term of the lease as a reduction of lease revenue in our Consolidated Income Statements.

-Other definite-lived intangible assets
+Other definite-lived intangible assets, net

 Notes receivables represent amounts advanced in the normal course of our operations and also arise from the restructuring and deferral of trade receivables from lessees experiencing financial difficulties.
-An allowance for credit losses on notes receivables is established when the risk of non‑recovery is probable.
-The assessment of the risk of non‑recovery where lessees are experiencing financial difficulties is primarily based on the extent to which amounts outstanding exceed the value of security held, together with an assessment of the financial strength and condition of the debtor and the economic conditions persisting in the debtor’s operating environment.
-The note receivable as a result of the ALS Transaction was recorded at fair value and was subsequently measured at amortized cost using the retrospective effective interest method.
+An allowance for credit losses on notes receivables is established when the risk of non-recovery is probable.
+The assessment of the risk of non-recovery where lessees are experiencing financial difficulties is primarily based on the extent to which amounts outstanding exceed the value of security held, together with an assessment of the financial strength and condition of the debtor and the economic conditions persisting in the debtor’s operating environment.

 Derivative financial instruments

 We use derivative financial instruments to manage our exposure to interest rate risks.
 We recognize derivatives in our Consolidated Balance Sheets at fair value.